LoganathanAnalyst/-Power-BI-Supply-Chain-Optimization-Dashboard/README.md

 ## 🌐 Overview
 SupplyChain360 is a complete Power BI dashboard designed for high-level supply chain analytics.
-It converts raw operational data into real-time insights — ideal for analysts, BI developers, and decision-makers.
+It converts raw operational data into real-time insights — ideal for analysts, BI developers, and decision-makers

 ---